Gate: Ten of Cups

 I stepped through the vision gate and found myself on a red brick path through a thickly forested wood.
 On either side of the path, emerald green grass grew in patterned lines between the route I was on and the forest’s edge.
 The grass felt more than decorative to me because of its intricate alignment with the path as well as its elaborate design.

-“I wonder who planted the verge,” I said to myself as I wandered down the forest path.
+“I wonder who planted the verge,” I said to myself as I wandered down the forest path and the blades of grass seemed to wave at me as I passed by.
 “I hope they’ve returned from time to time to see how beautifully the grass grew.”

 I waited for the spirit to speak but, when the tree simply stood and waved its branches at me, I felt compelled to say something.
 “Hello, friend,” I said.
 “My name is Heidi and I’ve come to this place seeking its true nature.
 What brings you to my neck of the woods?”

 “Oak?”
-I said, taking another step back so that my heels rested on the grass on the opposite verge of the tree.
+I said, taking another step back so that my heels rested on the grass on the opposite verge from the tree.
 “From the Garden of Venus?”

 “The very same,” said Oak.
 “You must be very foolish indeed to venture my way again.
 I will pull you from this path, if I can, and return you to the woods where you belong.
+You appear much too young for where you stand.
+What are you, twelve?
+Children do not take this path nor brave its trials.
+This has been decreed for both their safety and ours, the woodland folk.
 Why do you insist on exploring realms where you are not welcome?”

-The tree growled by grinding the wooden edges of his carved lips together in his trunk and began reaching across the path with his long branches, sweeping first one way then another, in an effort to drive me from the red brick road.
+“We shall see about that!” the tree growled and began reaching across the path with his long branches, sweeping first one way then another, in an effort to drive me from the red brick road.
 I dodged Oak’s initial attacks and began to run down the path in an attempt to flee from his wrath.
-The tree followed in a rage, tearing up the lovely patterned grass with his gnarled and twisted roots.
+The tree followed in a rage, tearing up the lovely patterned grass with his gnarled and twisted roots as he chased me.

 “A lesson for me?” he said incredulously, increasing the strength and speed of his relentless attacks.
 “No, foolish Heidi, it is I who have a lesson for you.
-Leave this unnatural path and I will teach you the meaning of sunlight on leaves, water in soil, the language of root, stem, and branch.
-These secrets are well worth the sacrifice of abandoning your misguided exploration.”
+Leave this unnatural path of spiritual evolution for those who are strong and mighty enough to brave its dangers and I will teach you the meaning of sunlight on leaves, water in soil, the language of root, stem, and branch.
+These secrets are well worth the sacrifice of abandoning your misguided exploration and returning to your proper place in creation.”

-“I’d love to learn the forgotten secrets of the natural world if you would teach them to me, Oak,” I said, pressing onwards.
+“I’d love to learn the forgotten secrets of the natural world if you would teach them to me, Oak,” I said, pressing ever onwards.
 “But not at the present moment.
-I will walk this path and then, when I return to your sphere of influence, you can instruct me in your ways and I will teach you what it is like to have a body, to breathe, and to walk on brick.”
+I will walk this path and then, when I return to your sphere of influence in the natural spaces, you can instruct me in your ways.
+In return, I will teach you what it is like to have a body, to breathe, and to walk on brick.”

 “If I learned those things, I might forget who I am and rush upon the paths meant for others to their detriment and mine,” he said, slowing his pursuit of me at long last.
 “If you will not cease this fruitless brick walking and I cannot turn you from your goal, then perhaps it would be better if I led you to those around the path who could help you remember who you once were.
 Memory is a useful tool for controlling ones such as you.
 Come this way, stubborn sapling!”
 With that, Oak veered away from the brick path and began to move deeper into the woodland.

 “This could be a clever trick to turn me from what I desire,” I said to myself as I considered what to do.
+“But I do want to know my true nature and remember all that I’ve forgotten.”
 I peered ahead to see if the end of the road was in sight but the red brick path seemed to go on and on into the far distance.
 “Well, what’s the harm in it,” I said at last.
 “If I do not like where Oak takes me, I’ll just come back to this point in time and continue onwards.
 Maybe this detour was meant to be.”
 Decision made, I followed the tree into the woods by taking the path made in the dirt churned up by his furious passage.

 After passing through the trees for some time, Oak led me to a clearing in the forest in the center of which were two wooden puppets, wandering to and fro in the waving grass.
 Their legs were long, skinny and made up most of their body like a stork which kept their torsos above the tall vegetation of the glade.
 Their meandering and repeated motions through the grass made me think that they were looking for something.

-I smiled in welcome to the puppets as we drew nearer to them, making sure to remain out of the reach of Oak’s branches in case he changed his mind about guiding me through this world.
-“These are some of the guardians of the wood,” said Oak, grumpily when we reached their side.
+I smiled in welcome to the puppets as we drew nearer to them, making sure to remain out of the reach of Oak’s branches in case he changed his mind about guiding me through the wood.
+“Here are some of the guardians of the woodland realm,” said Oak grumpily.
 “And my friends, a designation that I do not take as lightly as you.”

 “Greetings, traveler,” said one of the puppets.
 “We are animations of the great wizard of the woods.
 We guard this place and any others he requires from unwanted influences or disturbances.
 Are you wanted or unwanted?”

 “In life or in general?”
 I asked, tilting my head at the question.
-“My name is Heidi and I’m pleased to meet you both.”
+“My name is Heidi and I’m pleased to meet you both.
+My parents wanted me; whatever the worlds desired is up for debate.”

 “Definitely unwanted,” Oak said.
-“At least by me.”
+“At least by me and those I speak on behalf of.”

 The puppets took a step back and whispered to each other behind their hands for a moment.
 Then, the other spirit stepped forward.
 “Unwanted by the trees is not the same as unwanted by the wizard,” he said.
 “She may remain for now.
 Come, influence or disturbance and we will seek further guidance as to what the wizard may desire.”

-“I wouldn’t have it any other way, Oak,” I said.
-“May the next time we meet be a far more pleasant experience than this one.
-I grow tired of butting heads, or should I say head to trunk, with you.”
-The tree turned from me in silent anger and faded back into the woods as if he had never been in the first place.
+“I really don’t deserve your anger, Oak, for trying to be someone who understands the mysteries of creation,” I said.
+“May the next time we meet be a far more pleasant experience than this one and I hope we both share our true natures with each other freely and gladly.
+I grow tired of butting heads, or should I say head to trunk, with you.
+I love the woods, your home, as much as any place in the myriad worlds as well as all those who dwell within it.
+I wish you could find it in your heart to return the sentiment.”
+The tree turned from me in silent anger and faded back into the woods as if he had never been harassing my steps in the first place.

 “Come, come,” said the puppets.
 “Right this way, uncategorized influence or disturbance.”
-So saying, the puppets gestured in unison for me to follow them and walked backwards on their stilt-like legs out of the glade and back into the trees.
-After a short journey through the forest, we arrived at the entrance of a large red mushroom shaped abode.
+So saying, the puppets gestured in unison for me to follow them and walked backwards on their stilt-like legs out of the glade and into the trees.
+After a short journey through the forest while the puppets pointed out different areas of interest and beauty for my contemplation and future explorations, we arrived at the entrance of a large red mushroom shaped abode.

 “Why, I’ve been here before!”
 I exclaimed.
 “Is this the home of the wizard who works with thought?
 I think he called himself, ‘Nobody,’ once upon a time.”